mr5z/ExLang/README.md

 }
 ```

 Constructors may **only** accept `contract` types.
-Primitives, DTOs, and value objects are not allowed in constructors.
+Primitives, DTOs, and objects are not allowed in constructors.
 They are not dependencies, they are data.
 This is enforced by the compiler with no exceptions.

 This constraint cleanly separates two concerns:
 - **Constructors** are for wiring dependencies